By Kim Chernecky

 Medicare is insurance for seniors or the disabled.
 Medicare part A & B covers hospital and doctors visits.
 Medicare part D is for prescription coverage.
 This part of the program costs extra.

 Most states also have alternative Medicare HMO’s available.
+This is known as Medicare Advantage.
 These plans take the place of Medicare.
 By law they are required to provide the same level of coverage as Medicare or more.
 The problem with Medicare HMO’s is that often there are restrictions as to where patients may go for care.
 Those that opt into the Medicare HMO’s must go to providers within the plan for maximum coverage.

 Medicaid is based on income-eligibility and is a state-sponsored plan.
 Medicaid plans vary from state to state.
-Funding for Medicaid comes from each individual state and guidelines will vary based on their individual eligibility requirements.
+Funding for Medicaid comes from federal money that is disbursed by each individual state under the guidelines set by the state.
+Some states decide they don’t want to provide assistance through Medicaid to their citizens, severely limiting the services available to its poorest, most vulnerable, often elderly or disabled citizens.
+As such, the level of assistance available will vary based on the state in which you reside.

 Medi-gap insurance is designed to pay a portion of expenses that are not paid by Medicare.
 These are optional plans and must be purchased separately.
 What most people don’t understand is that Medi-gap plans generally (most, not all) cover just the portion that Medicare does not cover for allowable expenses.